 Also, miscasting throws things off.
 Harrison’s Condomine is supposed to be a bored middle-aged man, but the thirty-six-year-old actor looks like a dashing playboy in his prime.
 The first wife was written as a sexy and exciting woman who reawakens the younger Condomine.
 But she’s played by a matronly-looking Hammond.
 The new wife is played by gorgeous Cummings.
 You never understand why Condomine is infatuated with the deceased wife.
 As far as I’m concerned, Rutherford’s Madame Arcati saves the picture.
 She is hilarious as the eccentric psychic.

 I enjoyed the Oscar-wining visual effects (by Tom Howard).
 The on-camera effects look great in Technicolor.
 Today they don’t look like much, but the technical team went through hell in order to achieve the desired ethereal effect.
 None of these tricks helped the film at the box-office; it was a notorious financial failure.
 It’s quite possible that wartime audiences didn’t find a movie about dead people funny.

 Conclusions & Final Thoughts:

+Director Lean never had anything good to say about the movie.
+I think he exaggerated quite a bit — this is a delightful comedy of (British) manners.
 Warts and all, Blithe Spirit is a delightful movie.
-The cast includes Hugh Wakefield, Joyce Carey, and Jacqueline Clarke.
+The cast includes Hugh Wakefield (1934’s The Man Who Knew Too Much), Joyce Carey (Greyfriars Bobby), and Jacqueline Clarke (The Queen of Spades).
 Coward narrates.
 Color, 96 minutes, Not Rated.